Date Nut Cookies | Thumbprint Filled

 Pre-step

-Preheat the oven to 400 degrees Fahrenheit and get out a few cookie sheets.
+Get a stand mixer and preheat the oven to 400 degrees Fahrenheit.
+Also, get out a few cookie sheets.

 Step one

 Cut up dates and get a medium saucepan.
-Also measure out sugar and water.
+Also, measure out sugar and water.
+(A)

 Step two

-Add the dates, water and sugar to the saucepan and meat on medium high.
+Add the dates, water, and sugar to the saucepan and heat on medium-high heat.
 When the mixture comes to a boil, stir it every once in a while until it thickens.

 This takes between 5 and 10 minutes.